JimmyDeJesus/Stepping-into-JavaScript/README.md

 Assignment-007 For Loops 2/19/2019

-  -added a for loop function useing links we added in the html -added console logs to the JavaScript
+  -added a for loop function using links we added in the html -added console logs to the JavaScript

+Assignment-008 Break & Continue 2/19/2019

+  -added a for loop function using the test.js file